Systematic Grain Trading: A Case Study

 In summary, the criteria of the yield forecast-based grain trade are summarized as:

-Where CP and USDA represent their respective yield forecasts on the in-season release date of the USDA estimates.
+CP and USDA represent their respective yield forecasts on the USDA estimates for the in-season release date.

 New call-to-action